FbF/Laravel-Navigation/README.md

 	// app/routes.php
 	View::composer('layouts.master', 'Fbf\LaravelNavigation\NavigationComposer');

+This is responsible for generating your menu data.

+Now to render the menus, you just need to do the following in your view:

+	{{ $MainNavigation }}

+This will render the 'Main' menu.
+If you had configured another menu called 'Footer', you would render this by adding the following to your view:

+	{{ $FooterNavigation }}

+Basically, whatever `types` you set up in the config file, that type's menu is in a view variable called "< type >Navigation".

 ## Administrator

 You can use the excellent Laravel Administrator package by frozennode to administer your pages.